 Read What Artists Are Sayingpublished: Feb.
 11, 2018

 Each year we ask for feedback from artists who have been supported through our programs to ensure that we are responsive to contemporary issues and fully activating our mission.
-In two recent surveys, we hoped to learn more about the long-term impact of the 3Arts Awards and the “ripple effect” of our 3AP program.
+In three more focused surveys, we hoped to learn more about the long-term impact of the 3Arts Awards and the “ripple effect” of our 3AP program.

 “Receiving the 3Arts Award was one of the most important markers in my career.
 Not only because of the monetary help, but because the community viewed me differently.
 I was taken more seriously as an artist.
 It made all the difference.”